 Mocha Cake Layers

 - Begin by preheating the oven to 350 F / 175 C and line four 7-inch or 8-inch pans with parchment rounds and spray with non-stick baking spray.

 - Add 1 cup butter and 2 1/2 cups Domino® Granulated Sugar into the bowl of a stand mixer.
 Mix on high for 1 minute with a whisk attachment until the mixture becomes light in color.

 - Add in 4 large eggs, two at a time.
 Mix on medium high until they're fully incorporated.

-- In a separate bowl, whisk together 1 cup of hot coffee, 1 cup of buttermilk and 1 cup of baking cocoa until no clumps remain.
+- In a separate bowl, whisk together 1 cup of hot coffee, 1 cup of buttermilk, 1 cup of baking cocoa and 1 tsp of vanilla extract until no clumps remain.